seglo/kafka-lag-exporter/README.md

 It is possible to report (either one, multiple or all):

-  - to influxdb via the config `kafka-lag-exporter.reporters.influxDB`
+  - to influxdb via the config `kafka-lag-exporter.reporters.influxdb`
   - to graphite via the config `kafka-lag-exporter.reporters.graphite`
   - as prometheus via the config `kafka-lag-exporter.reporters.prometheus`